Don Schlundt: Collegiate career

 Schlundt, a 6'9 center, played collegiately at Indiana University after a standout high school career at Washington Clay High School in South Bend, Indiana.
-He played for the Hoosiers from 1951-1955.
-Freshmen were eligible to play college basketball in 1952 due to the Korean War, making Schlundt one of the hundreds of 1950's-era players to compete for four varsity seasons.
+He played for the Hoosiers from 1951 to 1955.
+Freshmen were eligible to play college basketball in 1952 due to the Korean War, making Schlundt one of the hundreds of 1950s-era players to compete for four varsity seasons.
 Schlundt led the Hoosiers to the 1953 National Championship.

 Schlundt was named an All-American in 1953, 1954 and 1955.
 He left IU as the school's all-time leading scorer with 2,192 points - a mark that stood for 32 years until Steve Alford broke it.
-Following the completion of his collegiate career, Schlundt opted to pursue a career in business rather than professional basketball.
+Following the completion of his collegiate career, Schlundt decided to pursue a career in business instead of professional basketball after completing his college education.

 He was elected to the Indiana University athletics Hall of Fame in 1982 and is also a member of the Indiana Basketball Hall of Fame.
 Schlundt died of cancer on October 10, 1985.